ethack/tht/docs/reference/README.md

 ## Shell Utils
-These are purely to enhance the interactive experience of THT.
+These are purely to enhance the interactive shell experience of THT.
 - [`bat`](https://github.com/sharkdp/bat) - Like `cat` but with line numbers, syntax highlighting, and scrolling.
 - `boxes` - Used by `random-tip`
+- `cheat` - Cheatsheet browser
 - `entr` - File change watcher
 - `exa` - `ls` alternative
 - `fzf` - Fuzzy finder